PeteGouldbourne/consult-with-icg-wes/getting-started.md

 ## Step 2.
 Select a pricing plan
 {: #pricing}

 From the Pricing Plans list, select the consulting service that you want to order.
 You have an opportunity to review the order in a later step.
-Select _Create_.
+Select _Configure_.

 ## Step 3.
 Choose a location and a payment option
 {: #location_payment}

-For {{site.data.keyword.cloud_notm}} Garage services, select a Garage location from the list.
+For {{site.data.keyword.cloud_notm}} Garage services, select an IBM Garage location from the list.

 Choose one of two payment options:
-* **Use subscription credits**.
-Select this option to pay for the consulting service with your {{site.data.keyword.cloud_notm}} subscription credits.
+* **Bill IBM Cloud Account**.
+Select this option to pay for the consulting service with your {{site.data.keyword.cloud_notm}} account and subscription credits.
 * **Send me a quote**.
 Alternatively, the sales team can send you a quote for the consulting engagement.

 ## Step 4.
 Enter your contact information and additional details